Low-Income Designated Credit Unions

-A LICU is a credit union in which a majority of its membership (50.01%) qualifies as low-income members as defined in Section 701.34 of NCUA Rules and Regulations (opens new window).
+A LICU is a credit union in which a majority of its membership (50.01%) qualifies as low-income members as defined in Section 701.34 of NCUA Rules and Regulations (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Low-income members are those who earn 80 percent or less than the median family income or total median earnings for individuals for the metropolitan area where they live, or the national metropolitan area, whichever is greater.
 For non-metropolitan areas, the figures for the state-wide non-metropolitan area or the national non-metropolitan area are used, whichever is greater.

 What are Community Development Credit Unions (CDCUs)?